deepnest-next/deepnest/README.md

 ## Debugging

-If the environment variable "deepnest_debug" has a value of "1", Deepnest will open the browser dev tools (debugger/inspector).
+If the environment variable "deepnest_debug" has a value of "1", deepnest will open the browser dev tools (debugger/inspector).

 ## License